-The number twelve has had special significance for man since the ancient times, from Jesus’ twelve apostles to twelve full moons per year and twelve months in a year.
+Written By Lisa Steele of Fresh Eggs Daily The number twelve has had special significance for man since the ancient times, from Jesus’ twelve apostles to twelve full moons per year and twelve months in a year.
 There are twelve inches in a foot and twelve hourly divisions on a clock.
 There are twelve […]

 Written By Lisa Steele, Fresh Eggs Daily Only about one in every thousand eggs is double-yolked, meaning that there are two yolks encased in the same shell.
 Since commercially-sold eggs in the United States are candled prior to packaging and cartoned by weight, any double-yolkers are discarded and never end up on a grocery store […]

 Eggs are nutritious and an inexpensive protein source.
 You probably eat them several times a week without a second thought.
 But did you ever wonder what exactly is inside that eggshell?